BobRay/MandrillX/readme.md

 MandrillX is a class for sending email through Mandrill in MODX.
 It completely bypasses the MODX mail system.

 Mandrill is an offshoot of MailChimp.
-It allows you to sent up to 12,000 emails per month for free and provides some nice analytics.
+It allows you to send up to 12,000 emails per month for free and provides some nice analytics.
 You'll need a Mandrill account and a Mandrill API key to use MandrillX.